 Keeping chickens is increasingly common, with many people looking to have fresh eggs every day with the bonus of having new pets that can happily live in the back garden or allotment.

 There are many different breeds of chickens ranging from pure breeds who lay less eggs, to hybrids which can lay over 300 eggs a year.
-Our flock of chickens currently comprises 2 warrens (produces the eggs you buy in the shops) named Doris and Evie, a speckled called Emily (with an appalling temper!), two Vorwerks (Holly and Molly) who lay cream eggs and last but by no means least, two cream Legbars (Dolly and Polly) who lay greenish eggs.
-We have previously had more Warrens (Lottie, Betty, Annie and Masie) and a hybrid breed called Nova (Maggie and Peggie)
+Our flock of chickens currently comprises 1 warren (produces the eggs you buy in the shops) named Evie, a speckled called Emily (with an appalling temper!), two Vorwerks (Holly and Molly) who lay cream eggs, two Cream Legbars (Dolly and Polly) who lay greenish eggs, and last but by no means least, four Black Rocks (Snap, Pop, Squeak and Fizz).
+We have previously had more Warrens (Lottie, Betty, Annie, Masie, Doris) and a hybrid breed called Nova (Maggie and Peggie)

 One of our warrens

 Although chickens can get all the nutrients they need from layers pellets, they do enjoy a range of other foods.
 We feed ours porriage oats, sunflower seeds, split corn and occasionally a slice of brown bread or meal worms as a treat.
 They also require greens, usually in the form of grass or weeds (often in abundant supply from spring to summer), or if you are feeling flush, lettuce or spinach bought from the shop (we resort to this in the winter).

 Along with pellets, they must always have access to grit and fresh water.
 The fresh water speaks for itself.
 This should be changed every day, you may want to put in a small amount of cider vinegar as this helps kill off any nasties in their digestive system.
 The need for grit only becomes apparent when you get an egg that looks like this….